Akashkumar1410/Learning-/README.md

  4.  we compare the dropout with the random forest algorithm.
  5.
 # Normalization
 normalization id the technique to make the diffrent scales data in one same scled data  usually it is calledd the data scaling
+# dropouts :-
+dropout are applied while making the model   if the model is overfittinh  the P or drooput value is to be increase and if thr  model is under fitting the dropout or the P value is to be decrease
+  hint first strat apply the dropout onnthe last nodel or layer if we got some good result then we should apply on the other layers also
+whuile working with the CNN drop is to be 0.4 or 0.5 % is give good result
+while working with the RNN 0.2 or 0.3 value is give the good reslut while w